-A resume or CV is often the first contact you will have with a hiring manager.
-In a saturated job market when thousands of applications are being made for top positions, it is important to be impressive at first glance.
+For international internships, a resume or CV is often the first contact you will have with a hiring manager.
+In a saturated job market, when thousands of applications are being made for top positions, it is important to be impressive at first glance.
 Follow these simple guidelines to create a clean and professional resume that stands out.

 1.The One-Page Rule

 This mistake is all too common.
-Sifting through hundreds of applications labelled ‘resume’ can create headaches for a hiring manager.
-Your resume should be easy to recognize by titling your document correctly will make it easier for the employer to re-visit your resume at anytime.
+Sifting through hundreds of applications labeled ‘resume’ can create headaches for a hiring manager, especially for international internships.
+Your resume should be easy to recognize.
+By titling your document correctly, you will make it easier for the employer to re-visit your resume at any time.

 3. PDF Format

-You have worked hard to make a clean cut and meticulously formatted resume.
+You have worked hard to make a clean cut and meticulously formatted resume for international internships and jobs alike.
 The recruiter pulls it up on their computer and can only see a jumbled mess of words and shapes.
-It happens too often that the different configurations of WORD construe the format to make your resume unreadable.
+It happens too often that the different configurations of writing applications change the formatting to make your resume unreadable.
 Make sure this doesn’t happen to you by converting your resume to PDF format.

 4. Spell Check